Trinity and the Bonavista Peninsula (Newfoundland)

 or add this destination to your online quote

-Trinity is a tiny town perched on a headland that juts out in to Trinity Bay.
-It was first established as a town in 1580 and is considered one of the oldest settlements on the North American continent.
-Despite its diminutive size, and population of less than 200 people, it is popularly used as a base for exploring this eastern part of Newfoundland.
-Its appeal lies in the white weatherboard houses and quaint historic buildings, as well as being a convenient departure point for whale watching and a number of excellent walking trails.
+Trinity is a tiny town set on a headland that reaches into Trinity Bay.
+First established in 1580, it’s one of the oldest settlements on the North American continent.
+With a population of fewer than 200 people, it has a charming, historic appeal and serves as a popular base for exploring eastern Newfoundland.
+Its white weatherboard houses and quaint historic buildings are part of its charm, and it’s also a convenient starting point for whale-watching tours and several excellent walking trails.

-About 45 minutes away is the much larger town of Bonavista, at the northern tip of the peninsula of the same name.
-This is widely believed to be the first place that John Cabot landed on his historic expedition of 1497 and you will find a full-scale replica of his ship moored in the harbour here.
-Around the peninsula the Atlantic Ocean has carved impressive cliffs and pebble-beaches, punctuated with remote fishing wharfs where colourful boats bob in the breeze.
-This coastline is a great spot to see puffins and other wildlife as well as enjoy bracing walks and learn about the lifestyle of the original settlers on the island.
+About 45 minutes away lies the larger town of Bonavista, at the northern tip of the peninsula that shares its name.
+Bonavista is widely believed to be where John Cabot first landed during his 1497 expedition, and you can see a full-scale replica of his ship moored in the harbour.
+The peninsula’s rugged coastline features dramatic cliffs, pebble beaches, and remote fishing wharfs, where colourful boats bob gently in the breeze.
+This area is ideal for spotting puffins and other wildlife, enjoying invigorating coastal walks, and discovering the lives of the island’s early settlers.

 What to do